yuxinPenny/DirectRM/README.md

 - ##### Target regions

-  Please provide a **CSV** file of regions you want analyze.
+  Please provide a **CSV** file of regions you want to analyze.
 The table should contain following columns, and each line represents one region.
 The coordinates should be consistent to above reference file.

   | seqnames | start | end  | width | strand |
   | -------- | ----- | ---- | ----- | ------ |